 As the workforce is gradually getting older, age discrimination is becoming far too common.
-Whether you have been fired, demoted, passed up for a promotion, or experienced another form of discrimination because of your age, the New Jersey age discrimination lawyers at Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
-Please feel free to call us in New Jersey at (201) 487-2700, in Manhattan at (212) 398-7100, or contact us online for more information.
+Whether you have been fired, demoted, passed up for a promotion or experienced another form of discrimination because of your age, the New Jersey age discrimination lawyers at Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
+Please feel free to call us in New Jersey at (973) 744-4000, or contact us online for more information.Proving Age Discrimination

-Other times it can be much more subtle, like when your company slowly eliminates older workers, implements a plan to have a “more energetic” workforce, stops providing more experienced employees training on new technology or opportunities for advancement, or is overly critical of older employees on their performance reviews.
-Similarly, age discrimination can occur if your boss decides to eliminate your job because of his bias or assumptions about older employees.
+Other times it can be much more subtle, such as when your employer slowly eliminates older workers, implements a plan to have a “more energetic” workforce, stops providing more experienced employees training, new technology or opportunities for advancement, or is overly critical of older employees on their performance reviews.
+Similarly, age discrimination can occur if your boss decides to eliminate your job because of their bias or assumptions about older employees.

 The New Jersey age discrimination attorneys at Rabner Baumgart Ben-Asher & Nirenberg, P.C. are experienced at identifying age discrimination in the workplace.
-We negotiate, litigate, and mediate age discrimination cases in state and federal courts in New Jersey and New York.Harassment Because of Age
+We negotiate, litigate and mediate age discrimination cases in state and federal courts in New Jersey and New York.Harassment Because of Age

 Harassment often includes ageist comments and inappropriate jokes, or perpetuating stereotypes about older workers.
 It also can include refusing to provide training opportunities or making job assignments based on assumptions that certain work is more appropriate for younger employees.
 In fact, harassment due to age can include a whole host of negative conduct and behavior targeted at someone based on their age.

-Typically, companies that discriminate based on age favor younger employees over older workers.
+Typically, employers that discriminate based on age favor younger employees over older workers.
 However, in both New Jersey and New York, as long as you are at least 18 years old it also is illegal for your employer to discriminate against you because it considers you to be too young.
 In other words, New Jersey and New York both prohibit reverse age discrimination.Contact Rabner Baumgart Ben-Asher & Nirenberg, P.C.

 Our attorneys have handled numerous age discrimination claims on behalf of employees in New Jersey and New York.
-If you would like to schedule an initial consultation with one of our New Jersey age discrimination attorneys, we welcome you to call us at (201) 487-2700.
-We will review your case carefully, explain your legal rights, and you help come up with the best strategy to enforce your legal rights.
+If you would like to schedule an initial consultation with one of our New Jersey age discrimination attorneys, we welcome you to call us at (973) 744-4000.